 With VMs, a software component called a hypervisor acts as an agent between the VM environment and the underlying hardware, providing the necessary layer of abstraction.
 A hypervisor, such as VMware ESXi, is responsible for executing the virtual machine assigned to it and can execute several simultaneously.
 Other popular hypervisors include KVM, Citrix Xen, and Microsoft Hyper-V. In the most recent VM environments, modern processors are capable of interacting with hypervisors directly, providing them with channels for pipelining instructions from the VM in a manner that is completely opaque to the applications running inside the VM.
 They also include sophisticated network virtualization models such as VMware NSX.

 The scalability of a VM server workload is achieved in much the same way it is achieved on bare metal: With a Web server or a database server, the programs responsible for delivering service are distributed among multiple hosts.
-Load balancers are inserted in front of those hosts to direct traffic among them equably.
+Load balancers are inserted in front of those hosts to direct traffic among them equally.
 Automated procedures within VM environments make such load balancing processes sensitive to changes in traffic patterns across data centers.

 Containers vs VMs: Container-Driven Workloads